This website was originally my way to

 Back when they lived in Ipswich, they attended Ipswich public schools, and my concerns included both school funding (informed by for example contributions by the Feoffees to Ipswich Public Schools) and the emphasis on high stakes testing (evidenced at the state level by the MCAS graduation requirement and at the federal level by the No Child Left Behind program).

-Both I and my ex-wife are based in the very small town of Ipswich Massachusetts most of my middle-age (the parenting and launching eras and longer), My ex-wife still lives there.
-My adult children have so many connections here they seem honorary residents.
+I lived in the very small town of Ipswich Massachusetts most of my middle-age (the parenting and launching eras and longer), My ex-wife still lives there.
+My adult children have so many connections in Ipswich they seem honorary residents.
 Ipswich is my town and I maintain my mailing address there even though I no longer live there.
 Ipswich is the town where Crane Beach is, north of Boston.
-As a "townie" I get almost-free access to the beach.
-I can cut around the lines at the entrance booth and go to our own parking area.
-A recent issue in the Town of Ipswich is how to prevent further damaging flooding in the downtown area.
+As a "townie" I got almost-free access to the beach.
+I could cut around the lines at the entrance booth and go to our own parking area.
+A recent issue in the Town of Ipswich was how to prevent further damaging flooding in the downtown area.

 Ipswich is far enough from Boston to to have its own identity rather than just being a suburb or a bedroom community.
 One wag recently commented Ipswich is a bit like Mayberry RFD.
 The Town of Ipswich has an official website that contains a lot of information related to town government.
-I live on the main street of downtown, over Ye Olde Barber Shop, across from the fire station.
-My kids live in the same house I used to live in little over a mile away.
+I lived on the main street of downtown, over Ye Olde Barber Shop, across from the historic fire station.
+My kids grew up in the same house I used to live in little over a mile away.